-Graduates earn their Master of Science in Nursing degree with a concentration in Nurse Anesthesia.
-The Master of Science in Nursing Program with Nurse Anesthesia Concentration is a cooperative program between the Minneapolis School of Anesthesia and Metropolitan State University.
+Graduates earn their Doctor of Nursing Practice degree with a Concentration in Nurse Anesthesia.
+The Doctor of Nursing Practice with Concentration in Nurse Anesthesia is a cooperative program between the Minneapolis School of Anesthesia and Metropolitan State University.
 Graduates are prepared to practice in a wide variety of settings and to utilize diverse methods of administering a safe anesthetic.